 If you want to find a specific requisition and have the req #...

-Use the Quick Search, located in the upper right corner of your screen:
+Use the Quick Search, located in the ribbon at the top of the screen:

 - Click in the Search box,